dna-en/website/index.md

          " target="_blank">https://dna-en.github.io/website/
          </a>)

 Resources and information to implement and maintain Exposure Notification (bluetooth proximity exposure notification using the GAEN protocol), particulary using the Exposure Notification Express (ENX) framework.
 And, tools and methods to help make sense of the data.
-DNA focusses on the needs and participation of state public helath authorities and related agencies.
+DNA focusses on the needs and encourages the participation of state public helath authorities and related agencies.

 ## Weekly calls

-...take place on Mondays.
+...take place on Tuesdays.
 Contact us for more details.

 ## Contact Us
-   * General contact email <a href="mailto:multistateEN@doh.wa.gov">multistateEN@doh.wa.gov<br/>The above address is the fastest way,
+   * General contact email <a href="mailto:multistateEN@doh.wa.gov">multistateEN@doh.wa.gov
+<br/>The above address is the fastest way to reach us, but some may prefer named individuals as contacts:
    * Laura West <a href="mailto:Laura.West@doh.wa.gov">Laura.West@doh.wa.gov
    * Bill Lober <a href="mailto:lober@uw.edu">lober@uw.edu
    * Eliah Aronoff-Spencer <a href="mailto:earonoffspencer@health.ucsd.edu">earonoffspencer@health.ucsd.edu